Globally-centered autocovariances in MCMC: Examples

 \cite{tak2018repelling} set $R = 0.3$ and $\sigma = 0.02$ and use independent $N(0, 100I_2)$ priors on the locations.
 Distance $y_{ij}$ is specified only if $z_{ij} = 1$.
 The $8$-dimensional posterior of $(x_1, x_2, x_3, x_4)$ is intractable with unknown full conditionals.
 A Metropolis-within-Gibbs type sampler is implemented with each full conditional employing the repelling attractive Metropolis (RAM) algorithm of \cite{tak2018repelling}.
 The RAM algorithm runs Markov chains with higher jumping frequency between the modes.

 We run $m = 5$ parallel Markov chains with well-separated starting points.
 Coverage probabilities are not estimable since the true posterior mean is unknown.
 Trace plot of $x_{11}$ for two Markov chains is shown in Figure~\ref{fig:sensor-trace}.
 Figure~\ref{fig:sensor-trace} also plots locally and globally-centered ACFs.
 As seen in previous examples, early estimates of locally-centered ACFs are much smaller than later estimates.
-The globally-centered ACFs, on the other hand are similar at small and large sample sizes.
-Figure~\ref{fig:sensor-frob_n_ess} presents the running plot of $\log \|{\Sigma}\|_F$ and $\log \textrm{ESS}/mn$ using A-SV and G-SV estimators along with standard errors from $10$ replications.
-In both the plots, G-SV estimator and $\widehat{\textrm{ESS}}_G/mn$ reach stability significantly earlier than A-SV estimator and $\widehat{\textrm{ESS}}_A/mn$.
+The G-ACFs, on the other hand, are similar at small and large sample sizes.
+Figure~\ref{fig:sensor-frob_n_ess} presents the running plot of $\log \|{\Sigma}\|_F$ and $\log \textrm{ESS}/mn$ using A-SV and G-SV estimators.
+In both the plots,the G-SV estimator and $\widehat{\textrm{ESS}}_G/mn$ reach stability significantly earlier than A-SV estimator and $\widehat{\textrm{ESS}}_A/mn$.